Being in nature, the antidote to suffering

-Like everyone one else there has been so much to process as life has required major adjustments, My niece’s cancelled wedding; the death of my beloved little brother and the new responsibilities of care for my nephews; the change to the community interest company of providing mindfulness online, the death of a good friend and Surya’s own recent health scare.
+Like everyone one else there has been so much to process as life has required major adjustments, My niece’s cancelled wedding; the death of my beloved little brother and the new responsibilities of care for my nephews; the change to the community interest company of providing mindfulness and meditation courses the death of a good friend and Surya’s own recent health scare.

 On so many levels the list could go on and on.
 We have all had to adapt to the many daily changes that occur as we respond to the impact of the virus on our lives.
 For me it’s been essential to mindfully be with my own losses, to acknowledge their impact on my heart and my body to avoid my default of over rationalising.

 More than anything else I remember my Grandma’s own mantra always “Count your Blessings”.
 Some days it’s easy and other days you need to dig down a bit deeper.
 But they are always here.